SuperPeterLian/leader-follower-PINN/README.md

 After downloading:
 1. Extract the archive to get a `data/` folder
 2. Place `data/` in the root directory
-3. Open and run `main.ipynb`
+3. Can operate the PINN code and SINDy code

 ---

 ## Parameters Learned

-The PINN estimates the following 8 physical parameters:
+We tried to estimates the following 8 physical parameters:

 | Parameter | Description |
 |----------|-------------|